kidpoleon/zone-new-checker/README.md

 - This project stores your latest inputs/results in **your browser** via `localStorage`.
 - The serverless API routes must forward credentials to IPTV portals (by design) to validate.
 - No database is used.

+Plain English:

+- Your credentials are not scraped/collected.
+- Your credentials are only sent to the IPTV server you typed in (because that's the only way to validate them).

 If you want maximum privacy: